Taopiphop Bar Project is named for the founder and politician ‘Tao’ – a happy and well-known figure in the beer scene in Bangkok.

 Features:

-- Six taps with a heavy emphasis on local Thai craft beer
+- 6 taps with emphasis on local Thai craft beer

 - Relaxed atmosphere and TV for sports